Laune Mountaineering

 Mountaineering Clothes Are Damaging Our Water Supply

-Synthetic clothes, fleeces in particular are one of the worst offenders at putting micro-plastics into our water supply and food chain (in spite of diligent research by Patagonia who are trying to correct this).
-Hopefully governments will soon make washing machine manufacturers put filters in machines but in the meantime, it is recommended to
+Synthetic clothes, fleeces in particular, are some of the worst offenders at putting micro-plastics into our water supply and food chain (in spite of diligent research by Patagonia who are trying to correct this).
+Hopefully governments will soon make washing machine manufacturers put filters in machines but, in the meantime, it is recommended to

 -